 - e-Text Book with online course access

 - Student Equipment needed for course participation: Stethoscope, BP Cuff, Trauma Sheers, and Pen Light

 **The following are required for participation in any EMT course and are NOT included in the cost of the course:

 EMT Course Documentation Required:

-• A current American Heart Association Healthcare Provider BLS CPR card or Red Cross Healthcare Provider Card.
+• A current American Heart Association Healthcare Provider BLS CPR card.
+Received the first week of class and included in tuition.

 • Must have High School Diploma, GED, or Transcripts

 • Must be 18 years of age by midterm

 • Background Check done through Castle Branch (Package Code SQ30).
 Cost is $51.

 • Black work boots are required for uniform footwear, black Dickies style pants, black belt, and a watch (due by second week of class)